Aggregation

 - You must not be in arrears on your bill payment

-- You must not be a mercantile customer (using higher amounts of gas/electric)
+- You must not be a mercantile customer (using higher amounts of gas/electricity)

 - Will I get two bills?